ricardotwumasi/psychosis-core-beliefs/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![R](https://img.shields.io/badge/R-4.1.0-blue.svg)](https://cran.r-project.org/)

 Full R code for reproducing our meta-analysis of the relationship between core beliefs and psychotic experiences.
-This repository contains the code used in our systematic review and meta-analysis (Jorovat et al., in press) examining how core beliefs and schemas relate to psychosis, clinical high risk states, and psychotic-like experiences.
+This repository contains the code used in our systematic review and meta-analysis (Jorovat et al., 2025) examining how core beliefs and schemas relate to psychosis, clinical high risk states, and psychotic-like experiences.

 ## 🎯 Overview